KOSASIH/ExoTech-Trailblazer/README.md

 # App Code

 To use the [analyze_satellite_imagery](app.py)  function, you need to provide a satellite image as input.
-The function will preprocess the image, detect suitable terrain features, analyze them, and generate a markdown report with the analysis results.
+The function will preprocess the image, detefactors](able terrain features, analyze them, and generate a markdown report with the analysis results.

 # Spacecraft Trajectory Prediction